PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/traffic-and-seo/search-engines-listing.md

 - **Server** - input field, for searching and filtering specific Search Engine Server by name.
 - **GET variable** - input field, for searching and filtering specific GET request variable by name.
 - **Search button** - executes the filtering action, shows the results.
+- **Reset** - resets the filtering, shows all the unfiltered Search Engines entries.

+### Listing

+- **Number** - ID of the entry.
+- **Server name** - name of the Search Engine.
+- **Letter or other string** - specific value, included in request syntax.
+- **Edit button with dropdown** - allows to edit the Search Engine or delete it.

+### Pagination

+The pagination can be selected by using the navigation widget, with the numbers and left and right sided arrows on the bottom-right of the UI.
+Search Engines lists can be displayed as 20, 50, 100, 300 and 1000 entries in a one page, by using a dropdown at the bottom-center of the UI.